cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - ``system.process.tuples.read``
      - Number of tuples read by the Flowlet
    * - ``system.store.bytes``
-     - Number of bytes written to Datasets
+     - Number of bytes written to datasets
    * - ``system.store.ops``
-     - Operations (writes and read) performed on Datasets
+     - Operations (writes and read) performed on datasets
    * - ``system.store.reads``
-     - Read operations performed on Datasets
+     - Read operations performed on datasets
    * - ``system.store.writes``
-     - Write operations performed on Datasets
+     - Write operations performed on datasets

 These metrics are available in a Mappers or Reducers context (specify whether a Mapper or Reducer context is desired, as shown above):